5 best Macha AI alternatives for Zendesk & Shopify in 2026

 Its main job is to make your agents faster, smarter, and more consistent.
 Here’s how:

-• It finds the right answer in seconds, even if that answer is buried in a dusty Confluence page, an old support ticket, or one of a dozen different Google Docs.
+It finds the right answer in seconds, even if that answer is buried in an internal Confluence page, an old support ticket, or one of a dozen different Google Docs.

 The goal here isn't to replace your human agents.
 It's to free them up.
 By taking care of the routine questions, a good copilot lets your team focus on the tricky issues where a human touch really makes a difference.